attractivechaos/k8/README.md

 	// This method replies on C's fwrite() for buffering. int File.prototype.write(data)

-	// Read a line to $bytes using $sep as the separator.
-In particular, $sep==0 sets the
+	// Read a line to $bytes starting from $offset, using $sep as the separator. $sep==0 sets
-	// separator to isspace(), $sep==1 to (isspace() && !' ') and $sep==2 to newline.
+	// the separator to isspace(), $sep==1 to (isspace() && !' ') and $sep==2 to newline.
 If
 	// $sep is a string, the first character in the string is the separator.
-Return the
+Return the line
-	// line length or -1 if reaching end-of-file. int File.prototype.readline(bytes, sep)
+	// length or -1 if reaching end-of-file. int File.prototype.readline(bytes, sep, offset)

+	// Equivalent to 'File.prototype.readline(bytes, sep, 0)'
+	int File.prototype.readline(bytes, sep)

-	// Equivalent to 'File.prototype.readline(bytes, 2)'
+	// Equivalent to 'File.prototype.readline(bytes, 2, 0)'
 	int File.prototype.readline(bytes)

 	// Close the file